 - When you see your word processor autocorrect your words, or you use a spell checker, be sure that the word chosen is the one you meant.

 When using unfamiliar words, look them up!
 The dictionary is your friend, but the thesaurus is not.
 Use words you feel fairly confident using, not words you think sound smart.
-If you wouldn’t feel okay saying it out loud, don’t write it down.
+If you wouldn’t feel confident saying it out loud, don’t write it down.

 For word choice errors related to tone, know your genre and audience.
 Use dialect choices and wording that are appropriate for them.
 Sometimes this means being formal in your word choice and sometimes it doesn’t.
 Be aware of your audience and what they expect from you, as well as the effect your wording has on them.